temporalio/documentation/docs/concepts/what-is-a-signal.md

 ---

 A Signal is an asynchronous request to a [Workflow Execution](/concepts/what-is-a-workflow-execution).
+Signals can be defined in code or executed on the command line.

 - [How to develop, send, and handle Signals in code](/application-development/features#signals)
 - [How to send a Signal using tctl](/tctl/workflow/signal)